fjuren/Battleships/README.md

 Two things I tried to do during this project was to 1) reuse functionality where ever I could and to 2) ensure each function had only one job to do with appropriate helper functions.

 An improvement I might add to a next iteration is to build a better computer algorithm, making the game more challenging and fun.
 Building this algorithm isn't in line wiht my personal roadmap toward web development, but I intend to come back to this when I'm looking for a different kind of challenge!

+One challenge I had with this project was how best to organize the directory and what functions belonged where.
+I'd like to learn more about file structure and best practices around this.

 ## Game Features: